Convert OnlineConvertOnline

 Roman actus

-Follow these steps to convert given length from the units of Arpent to the units of Roman actus.
+Follow these steps to convert given Arpent value from Arpent units to Roman actus units.

 1. Enter the input Arpent value in the text field.

-2. The calculator converts the given Arpent into Roman actus in realtime ⌚ using the conversion formula, and displays under the Roman actus label.
-You do not need to click any button.
-If the input changes, Roman actus value is re-calculated, just like that.
+2. The given Arpent is converted to Roman actus in realtime ⌚ using the formula, and displayed under the Roman actus label.

 3. You may copy the resulting Roman actus value using the Copy button.

-The formula to convert given length from Arpent to Roman actus is:
+To convert given length from Arpent to Roman actus, use the following formula.

 Calculation